-The Neiman Institute grants program will advance our mission by funding novel research that provides evidence to inform health policy and radiology practice that promotes the effective and efficient use of health care resources with the goal of improving patient care.
+The Neiman Institute Grants Program will advance our mission by funding novel research that provides evidence to inform health policy and radiology practice that promotes the effective and efficient health care.

-We seek proposals that meaningfully expand the evidence base that paves the way for advances in radiological practice that improve patient outcomes, reduce health disparities, inform the appropriate use of that care, and demonstrate value to support adequate reimbursement needed to ensure patients have access to a high level of care from trained radiologists.
+We seek proposals that meaningfully expand the evidence base that paves the way for new health policy and advances radiological practice that improves patient outcomes, reduces health disparities, informs the appropriate use of that care, and demonstrates value to support adequate reimbursement to ensure access for patients.

 Neiman Institute grants will advance the broader ACR strategy to engage in imaging research that will advance the practice of radiology.
 Accordingly, we will seek opportunities to invest back into the ACR membership to foster innovative and high-potential research; applications from researchers outside of radiology will also be accepted.